ExIntercept/PesScraper/README.md

 - **Range of Student SRNs:**
   - Define the range of SRNs to scrape (.e.g., 1 to 112)
 -**Example**
-  -Run the python script.
-If the input for campus is RR, Date is 23, Branch is CS, Start is 1 and Stop is 112, it will scrape IDs from PES1UG23CS001 to PES1UG23CS112
+  -Run the Python script.
+If the input for the campus is RR, Date is 23, Branch is CS, Start is 1 and Stop is 112, it will scrape IDs from PES1UG23CS001 to PES1UG23CS112

 ## Output
 The scraped data will be saved in a CSV file named `output_data.csv` in the same directory as the script.